songc001/ReMILO/README.md

 ### LATEST NEWS
-The ReMILO manuscript is submitted to ISMB'17!
+The ReMILO manuscript is submitted to Bioinformatics!

 ### Overview
 ReMILO is software that detects misassembly errors in the contigs of a species  using  the corresponding short reads and the reference genome of a closely related species, as well as the corresponding long reads.